Canon 2000D vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D750 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 2000D and D750 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Nikon D750 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 2000D: